 OVERALL RATING AND COMMENTS

-Elsa: 8.5/10 -0.5 for not enough balance of flavours in Early Grey and Rose Oolong cookies. -1 for slightly overpriced items.
-These snacks are well made and if you are interested in trying tea based snacks, these are definitely the way to go!
+Elsa: 8.5/10 -0.5 for not enough balance of flavours in Earl Grey and Rose Oolong cookies. -1 for slightly overpriced items.
+These snacks are well made and if you are interested in trying tea-based snacks, these are definitely the way to go!

 Ryo: 8/10 -1 for some weak tea tasting cookies, overpowering sugar and the toppings of the puddings, – 1 for the price of cookie sets.
 It’s handmade in a small batch so I understand but one cookie bag cost roughly 1.5~2 quid and you get 4-6 cookies in there so, in the end, it is not cheap…